WebOrigami/docs/src/content/concepts/tutorial.md

   } }}
 </figure>

-In this way, `@tree/map` performs a many-to-many transformation:
+In this way, `@map` performs a many-to-many transformation:

 <div class="sideBySide">
   <figure>